nick-ng/poe-map-team/story-route/4-player-part-1.md

     - Blasphemy (Reward)
     - Generosity Support (Tab 2, Chance)
     - Charged Mines (Tab 6, Chance)
-    - Pinpoint Support (Tab 6, Chance) / LMP Support (Tab 4, Transmutation
+    - Pinpoint Support (Tab 6, Chance) / LMP Support (Tab 4, Transmutation)
-    - Total: 3 Chance
 - All turn in Tower Door
 - All do Trial
 - Wait for **Mark** to get Dominus to second phase.